MicrosoftDocs/azure-docs/articles/load-testing/how-to-use-jmeter-plugins.md

 ms.topic: how-to

 ---
-# Use Apache JMeter plugins with Azure Load Testing Preview
+# Customize a load test with Apache JMeter plugins and Azure Load Testing Preview

 Learn how to use an Apache JMeter plugin in your load test script with Azure Load Testing Preview.
 You can extend the core functionality of Apache JMeter by using plugins.
 For example, to add functionality for performing data manipulation, to implement custom request samplers, and more.